top of page

 Please note that this article has been revised and updated from its original version published in 2020.

-Cleveland Burke Lakefront Airport (BKL), located downtown on the shores of Lake Erie, is a general aviation airport and an FAA-designated reliever to the Northeast Ohio’s primary airport, Cleveland Hopkins International Airport (CLE).
+Cleveland Burke Lakefront Airport (BKL), located downtown on the shores of Lake Erie, is a general aviation airport and an FAA-designated reliever to Northeast Ohio’s primary airport, Cleveland Hopkins International Airport (CLE).

 First aircraft takeoff at BKL on August 25, 1947.
 (Cleveland Memory Project)

 In 1957, Burke added a 1,600-foot hard-surface extension to its 3,600-foot dirt runway extending its length to 5,200 feet.
-A parallel taxiway was completed in summer 1959, and a new 6,200-foot parallel runway was opened in 1967, and eventually expanded to 6,604 feet and equipped much later with an instrument landing system (ILS).
+A parallel taxiway was completed in summer 1959, and a new 6,200-foot parallel runway was opened in 1967, and eventually expanded to 6,604 feet and equipped much later (in 1998!) with an instrument landing system (ILS).

 Major improvements were made to the airport during the tenure of Mayor Thomas Burke, and in 1958, the Cleveland city council voted to name the airport in his honor, officially dedicating it on October 9, 1960.